 But track lights aren’t readily available, and I had to do a lot of research.
 I searched the internet for local electrical goods suppliers that had the parts I needed, and finally, found what I needed.

 Please note that I cannot give advice on how to do electrical work in your home.
 If you do not have experience with electrical work, please find a professional to help.
+My full disclaimer is available here.

 The Parts I used to Build a Caged Pendant Track Light